Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 Other Public Interest Organizations (distinct from Public Interest Legal Persons or PILPs as created under Japan's Civil Code): These include organizations that were authorized after World War II by special laws arising under (or "attached to") Article 34 of Japan's Civil Code, such as Social Welfare Entities, Medical Organizations, Private Schools, Relief and Rehabilitation Enterprises, and Religious Organizations.

 Public Interest Legal Persons or PILPs (Tokurei Houjin): This is a transitional organizational form.
-The enactment of the new laws in December 2008 effectively abolished Article 34 of Japan's Civil Code and all PILPs established under Article 34 can maintain their legal status for 5 years, after which time they must obtain legal status either as a profit-making organization or one of the other types of organizations discussed above.
-If a PILP fails to obtain one of these statuses, it will be dissolved at the end of the fifth year.
+The enactment of the three new laws in December 2008 effectively abolished Article 34 of Japan's Civil Code.
+All PILPs established under Article 34 can maintain their legal status for 5 years (until December 2013), after which time they must obtain legal status either as a profit-making organization or one of the other types of organizations discussed above.
+If a PILP fails to obtain one of these statuses, it will be dissolved in December 2013.

 B. Tax laws

-Under the new laws, associations and foundations do not automatically enjoy tax privileges, but they receive tax privileges if the Committee for Public Interest Organizations (Kouekitou Nintei Iinkai) decides that these organizations' activities are of public interest.
-Public interest associations and foundations, together with NPOs, do not pay tax on grants and other income earned for non-business activities.
+Under the three new laws of 2008, associations and foundations do not automatically enjoy tax privileges, but they receive tax privileges if the Committee for Public Interest Organizations (Kouekitou Nintei Iinkai) decides that these organizations' activities are of public interest.
+Public Interest Associations and Foundations, together with NPOs, do not pay tax on grants and other income earned for non-business activities.
 This exemption is automatic and nondiscretionary.

 The procedure for acquiring certain other tax privileges is separate from the process of acquiring legal entity status and requires specific authorization from the National Tax Administration/Ministry of Finance.
 As a result, organizations with the same legal form and that engage in essentially the same activities may have significantly different tax treatment.
-With the necessary authorization, NPO income earned from economic activities is generally taxed at a lower rate than that imposed on for-profit entities.
-In addition, some organizations are permitted to receive tax-deductible contributions.
+With the necessary authorization, the income of an NPO earned from economic activities used to be taxed at a lower rate than the tax imposed on for-profit entities.
+However, due to changes resulting from the enactment of the three new laws of 2008, now the same rate is applied to both not-for-profit and for-profit entities.
+Only some NPOs are permitted to receive tax-deductible contributions.

-Additionally, Japan has a standard VAT rate of 5 percent, and there are relatively few exemptions.
+Additionally, Japan has a standard VAT rate of five percent, and there are relatively few exemptions.

 The United States and Japan have entered into a double tax treaty.